Globe

 Argentina

-A teleworking law No. 27,555 and Regulatory Decree No. 27/202, entered into effect on 1 April 2021.
+A teleworking law No. 27,555 and Regulatory Decree No. 27/202, entered effect 1 April 2021.
 The new legislation, which applies to partially and entirely remote employees, introduced the following obligations:

 • Employees’ right to disconnect after completion of their working hours should be respected.